Who is Javitch Block?

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Should I contact or pay Javitch Block?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Javitch Block, LLC for millions of clients nationwide.
+The most effective way to deal with Javitch Block is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Javitch Block, LLC on behalf of their clients.

 And they may be able to help you too.